 Rothgangel and Braun have written a detailed protocol on the use of mirror therapy with stroke patients:

-Does Mirror Therapy Have Side Effects?
+Does Mirror Therapy Have Any Side Effects?

 Some patients may also experience dizziness or nausea when viewing the image of the unaffected arm in the mirror.
 If this occurs, patients should look away from the mirror and focus on the unaffected arm, then gradually look at the mirror for short periods only until the sensations dissipate.

+Looking for more information about mirror therapy?
 Please refer to the references included below for more information about mirror therapy for stroke rehabilitation.

 Bondoc, S., Booth, J., Budde, G., Caruso, K., DeSousa, M., Earl, B., … Humphreys, J. (2018).
 Mirror Therapy and Task-Oriented Training for People With a Paretic Upper Extremity.
 American Journal of Occupational Therapy, 72(2), 7202205080p1. doi:10.5014/ajot.2018.025064, accessed May 6, 2018.